harrycresswell/harry/content/writing/22-07-26-page-site-params.md

 So, to access this data, we use the dot, followed by the Page method that stores the data we want to return.

-Returning to the example above, the first Page methods we encounter is `.Title`, which returns the title found in the front matter of the *content/_index.md* file.
+Returning to the example above, the first Page method we encounter is `.Title`, which returns the title found in the front matter of the *content/_index.md* file.

 ```html
 <h1>My new Hugo website</h1>